hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Further details of the limitations in existing AXFR implementations are outlined in [@RFC5936].

-It is noted that unless the NOTIFY is sent over a trusted communication channel and/or signed by TSIG is can be spoofed causing unnecessary zone transfer attempts.

-Similarly unless the SOA query is sent over a trusted communication channel and/or signed by TSIG the response can, in principle, be spoofed causing a secondary to incorrectly believe its version of the zone is update to date.
-Repeated successful attacks on the SOA could result in a secondary serving stale zone data.

 ## IXFR Mechanism

 The figure below provides an outline of the IXFR mechanism including NOTIFYs.